Keemstar: Early life

 Keem was born in 1982 in Buffalo, New York.
 He has one brother and one sister.
 He is of predominantly Sicilian and Greek descent.

-Career
+Keem worked in a legal collections office before beginning his internet career in 2009.

+Internet career

+Keemstar hosts DramaAlert, an entertainment and gossip program that covers news and developments within the YouTube and video game communities.

 Keem's first appearance on YouTube was in a Halo 3 YouTube video from January 2009, where he was recorded trash talking through the online multiplayer voice chat.
 In September 2012, Keem began using the hashtag #DramaAlert on Twitter.
 (Note: On his suspended Twitter.)
 In June 2014, after numerous terminations, he registered his current channel DramaAlert.
 Keem often offers his own opinions on subjects he reports on.

 In July 2010, Keem became the most subscribed person on blogTV.

 In November 2010, Keem was swatted; the caller claimed to be a deaf person being held hostage at his address.

+In 2010, during an argument with a moderator named Alex on the website BattleCam.com, Keem encouraged his viewers to type "Alex is a stupid nigger" in the stream's chat; he later apologized for saying the word.

 In February 2011, Keem promoted FortressCraft, a game coming to Xbox Live.
 Keem contacted the Indie developer and made a deal with them, taking part-ownership of the game.
 It went on to sell 2 million copies.

-In 2010, during an argument with a moderator named Alex on the website BattleCam.com, Keem encouraged his viewers to type "Alex is a stupid nigger" in the stream's chat; he later apologized for saying the word.

 In July 2011, Keem held a tournament alongside Alki David called the 'Billionaire's Challenge' in which contestants competed for prizes.
 During production of a second Billionaire's Challenge, David stated an assisted suicide would be shown, which caused controversy and led to some YouTubers canceling their participation.
 David later clarified it was a joke, while the second show went ahead.

 In June 2012, Keem and Call of Duty YouTuber ONLYUSEmeBLADE created the Bad Kid Show podcast.
 In January 2016, Keem posted a tweet directed at TotalBiscuit, a YouTuber who was diagnosed with terminal cancer, saying that he could not wait to report on his death.
 Keem later apologized for the tweet.
 TotalBiscuit died in May 2018.

-In May 2016, YouTuber iDubbbz released a video exposé on YouTube about Keem.
+In May 2016, iDubbbz released a video critique on YouTube about Keem.
 In the video, he accused Keem of threatening big YouTubers with negative coverage and promoting small channels or accusing them of hiding something. iDubbbz called Keem a "very rash decision maker" and showed clips of Keem saying what iDubbbz deemed to be regrettable.
 In response, Keem called the video "entertaining" and denied wanting to attack other YouTubers, saying he has "no problem booking guests or landing exclusive interviews".
 He also apologized for the comments and incidents he caused, but claimed he was justified in saying "nigger" since a genealogical DNA test said he was nine percent black.